-How your pension will work depends upon what kind of pension setup you’ve got.
+How your pension will work will depend on what kind of pension you have.

 Defined contribution schemes are the most popular type of pension scheme.
 You could be enrolled in a workplace defined contribution scheme, whereby you pay in a percentage of your salary and your employer also pays in too.
 You could also decide to set up a separate personal pension.